John Cleese: British politics

-In 2017, Cleese stated that he would not vote in that year's general election because "I live in Chelsea and Kensington, so under our present system my vote is utterly worthless."
-In July 2018, Cleese said that he was leaving the UK to relocate to the Caribbean island of Nevis, partly over frustration around the standard of the Brexit debate, including "dreadful lies" by "the right" and a lack of reform regarding the press and the voting system.
+In July 2018, Cleese said that he was leaving the UK to relocate to the Caribbean island of Nevis, partly over frustration around the standard of the Brexit debate, including "dreadful lies" by "the right" and "scare tactics" by David Cameron and George Osborne, as well as a lack of reform regarding the press and the electoral system.
 He relocated to Nevis on 1 November 2018.

-In May 2019, Cleese repeated his previous statement that London was no longer an English city, saying "virtually all my friends from abroad have confirmed my observation.
+In May 2019, Cleese said that London was no longer an English city and that "virtually all my friends from abroad have confirmed my observation.
 So there must be some truth in it...
-I note also that London was the UK city that voted most strongly to remain in the EU."
-London Mayor Sadiq Khan responded, "These comments make John Cleese sound like he's in character as Basil Fawlty.
+I note also that London was the UK city that voted most strongly to remain in the EU".
+London Mayor Sadiq Khan remarked that Cleese "sound[s] like he's in character as Basil Fawlty.
 Londoners know that our diversity is our greatest strength.
-We are proudly the English capital, a European city and a global hub."
-Cleese added, "I suspect I should apologise for my affection for the Englishness of my upbringing, but in some ways I found it calmer, more polite, more humorous, less tabloid, and less money-oriented than the one that is replacing it."
+We are proudly the English capital, a European city and a global hub".
+In response, Cleese said he believed that the "calmer, more polite, more humorous, less tabloid, and less money-oriented" Englishness of his upbringing was being replaced.
+He was accused of xenophobia by Caspar Salmon of The Independent, and Dalia Gebrial wrote for The Washington Post that Cleese's worldview relied "on an approach to citizenship and national-belonging that is both ahistorical and racist" and that "London has never been a purely 'English' city in the way Cleese means."

-In 2020, Cleese opposed the BBC's removal of the Fawlty Towers episode "The Germans" from the UKTV streaming service after protests following the murder of George Floyd, stating that the program was mocking prejudice with its use of a character who uttered racial slurs.
-"If they can't see that, if people are too stupid to see that, what can one say", said Cleese.
-UKTV later restored the episode with a disclaimer about its content.

-In November 2021, Cleese protested against perceived cancel culture by blacklisting himself over a Hitler impersonation controversy at the Cambridge Union.

-In 2025, Cleese canceled all of his performances in Jerusalem and Tel Aviv due to threats from the Boycott, Divestment and Sanctions (BDS) organization.
-At the same time as canceling shows, he also has been reposting anti-Israel content on his X account.
+Writing on X in 2026, Cleese described Khan as a "silly little man" and stated that "traditional British values are under attack from Muslim belief systems", but denied allegations that he was Islamophobic, stating that the term is "emotionally loaded" in order to suggest that criticism of Islam is irrational; he clarified that he considers himself an "Islamosceptic".
+He answered "no" to a post asking whether Islam may be considered a part of modern British identity, and stated that some immigrant cultures "have no respect for British traditions and intend to completely replace them".

+In February 2026, The Guardian reported that Cleese had "given approving signals" for Rupert Lowe's new party, Restore Britain.
+In July, he said he trusted Lowe more than any other party leader.
+He also published posts opposing mass immigration, supporting Piddington's independence referendum in response to the housing of asylum seekers in the village, and shared AI-generated videos depicting migrants negatively; The New World suggested that Cleese did not appear to be aware that the videos were not real.